SnpM/LockstepFramework/README.md

 Features
 __________
 - Deterministic math library and simulation
-- Custom 2D physics engine on the X-Z plane.
+- Custom 2D physics engine on the X-Z plane
 - Behaviour system for both individual agents and globally
 - Lockstep variables - know when and where desyncs happen
-- Size-based pathfinding (big units won't get stuck in those narrow gaps)
+- Size-based pathfinding (big units won't get stuck in narrow gaps)
 - Customizable database system
-- Support for DakrRift and Photon Networking (Forge Networking support deprecated but let me know if you need it)
+- Support for DarkRift and Photon Networking (Forge Networking support deprecated but let me know if you need it)
-- 3D Raycasting

 Quick Setup
 -----------